trambarhq/relaks-media-capture-example/README.md

 The `liveVideo` property of `capture` holds a [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) object.
 It represents the live input from the camera.
 When attached to a `<video />` as its [`srcObject`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject), the element will show the video feed. `liveVideo` will change when the user select a different camera.
 It could also change when the user rotate the device.

-`capturedVideo` and `capturedImage` are the end results of the media capturing operation.
+`capturedVideo` and `capturedImage` are the end results of the capturing operation.
 The latter is used as a video element's "poster."

 The `LiveVideo` component ([`live-video.jsx`](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/live-video.jsx)) doesn't do anything aside from rendering a `video` element.
 It's a workaround for React's inability to set an element's `srcObject` via prop.